 What’s more, modern collaborative writing is regarded as one of the main elements of the business environment and something many organizations depend on.

-# The best strategies for collaborative writing to follow in 2022
+# The best collaborative writing strategies to follow in 2022

 # Writing collaboratively, indeed

 The general rule of team collaboration should shape the mindsets of all content creators involved in the writing assignment from day one.
 The first advantage of this approach is that the content created doesn’t adopt one person’s voice or multiple voices in consecutive parts.
 To achieve this, the primary “drafters” can start the writing process, followed by other group members, who take the positions of reviewers and editors, contributing with their views and ideas.